Walkman100/YTVL/README.md

 Minimum Requirements
 ====

-The minimu requirements for YTVL can be found on [this](https://github.com/Walkman100/YTVL/wiki/Minimum-Requirements) wiki page.
+The minimum requirements for YTVL can be found on [this](https://github.com/Walkman100/YTVL/wiki/Minimum-Requirements) page on the YTVL wiki.